Map–territory relation: History

 The phrase "a map is not the territory" was first introduced by Alfred Korzybski in his 1931 paper "A Non-Aristotelian System and Its Necessity for Rigour in Mathematics and Physics," presented at a meeting of the American Association for the Advancement of Science in New Orleans, and later reprinted in Science and Sanity (1933).
 Korzybski credits mathematician Eric Temple Bell for the related phrase, "the map is not the thing mapped."
 In the article, Korzybski states that "A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness."

 The concept has been illustrated in various cultural works.
 Belgian surrealist René Magritte explored the idea in his painting The Treachery of Images, which depicts a pipe with the caption, "Ceci n'est pas une pipe" ("This is not a pipe").
 Lewis Carroll, in Sylvie and Bruno Concluded (1893), describes a fictional map with a scale of "a mile to the mile", which proves impractical.
 Jorge Luis Borges similarly references a map as large as the territory in his short story "On Exactitude in Science" (1946).
 In his 1964 book Understanding Media, philosopher Marshall McLuhan argued that all media representations, including electronic media, are abstractions or "extensions" of reality.

 The idea has influenced a number of modern works, including Robert M. Pirsig's Lila: An Inquiry into Morals and Michel Houellebecq's novel The Map and the Territory, the latter of which won the Prix Goncourt.
 The concept is also discussed in the work of Robert Anton Wilson and James A. Lindsay, who critiques the confusion of conceptual maps with reality in his book Dot, Dot, Dot: Infinity Plus God Equals Folly.
 Historian of religion Jonathan Z. Smith named one of the books collecting his essays Map is Not Territory.
-Similarly, a collection of writings by AI Pessimist Eliezer Yudkowsky was named Map and Territory.
+Similarly, a collection of writings by AI researcher Eliezer Yudkowsky was named Map and Territory.
+David Foster Wallace's novel Infinite Jest uses the phrase during its Eschaton episode, in which a tennis-court simulation of nuclear geopolitics breaks down over confusion between the game's map and the “real world” territory it represents.